 Two paths travel along the Corridor that weave along the former rail line as circulatory streams.
 In this way, the DLW aims to create a dynamic experience that is both pastoral and social, and encourages moments of respite, anticipation, gathering, and celebration.
 The paths follow the general topography that remains from the rail line berms and utilize its width to promote gathering moments that are screened from neighbors and connections at grade with the three primary cross streets; Louisiana, Alabama, and Hamburg.
 Access points to the trail are critical links to the neighborhood where people are encouraged to spur off the path to explore cultural and recreational destinations in Old First Ward and beyond.
 At the core of our proposal is an urge to preserve memory and create new spaces for exploration.
 The industrial nature of Buffalo is inseparable from its character and the DLW is a space to rediscover this heritage and reconnect future generations with this indelible landscape.

-The key word in the DLW is LINK!
+The Dell, The Link & The Wander (DLW) is an opportunity for local residents to connect with nature and explore public spaces in dynamic new ways.
 The DLW will be a conveyor, providing a path from downtown to the Buffalo River.
 But the LINKS, the spaces where the path intersects with the streets, will be the point of arrival and departure for the immediate neighborhood and thus critical to the success of the DLW.
-The LINKS will provide vibrancy on the street and that activation will be leveraged to inspire ownership and equity within the public realm.
+The links will provide vibrancy on the street and that activation will be leveraged to inspire ownership and equity within the public realm.

 The DLW creates a new connection for the City of Buffalo by stitching together the downtown to a meandering portion of the Buffalo River.
 This connection will encourage residents to explore their neighborhood in deeper ways and connect with the landscape that makes up the environment in which they live.